-Twisting up into the mountains through mile after mile of lush, emerald-green jungle, the road itself is almost perfection.
+Twisting up into the mountains through mile after mile of lush emerald-green jungle, the road itself is almost perfect.
 It cuts into the hillside, rising and plunging with the land’s flow and navigating the steep climbs with tight hairpin turns.

 Every curve and crest in the mountainside brings you out to yet another sweeping panorama of The South China Sea or walls of sheer cliff faces blanketed with jungle.

 If you’re driving, the only problem will be keeping your eyes on the road.
 The scenery is difficult to tear your eyes away from!
 And, if you’re a passenger on a bike or a Jeep, you won’t even know where to point your camera first!
 Whatever your chosen mode of transport, this is a drive to be savored.